Markiv9999/rtems_stm32l4xx_bsp/README.md

 - check if typedefs in the bsp are already present in the rtems core
 - check if there is some system already set up for error reporting and error codes

+// This version has been adapted to work with stm32l476rg family of microcontrollers